 We know there is a better way.
 We’ve all heard about “the third way”, “thinking and instead of or” and other such phrases.
 However, I, personally, find it very hard to remember to look for the third (or fourth) option.
 Fortunately, I’m really stubborn.
 I refuse to get to the point where the only choices available seem destined to leave me dissatisfied.

-Of course, if I just stopped there, I’d still be left between a rock and a hard place without a paddle.
+Of course, if I just stopped there, I’d still be left between a rock and a hard place.
 Here’s the good news.
 There are some great tools for breaking out of these “False Choice” situations.
 Almost all of them either require or are enhanced by teamwork.
 Getting a fresh set of eyes on an issue can help overcome our own biases.
 And the more diverse the team, the better.

 Here are some tips on better team decision-making: